-Corporate Services is forecasting a surplus of \$38,400 on a total net operating budget of \$8,726,800.
+Corporate Services is forecasting a surplus of \$270,600 on a total net operating budget of \$8,726,800.
 This surplus is mostly attributable to COVID-19 driven salary savings arising from the delay of all new staffing actions partially offset by higher than anticipated outside legal and heritage consultant fees relating to the Yonge Street heritage appeals.
+This surplus is higher than the last forecast, driven by savings in Licences and Software Maintenance due to delays in the implementation of multiple IT projects as a result of the pandemic.